enribd/choose-your-own-it-readventure/README.md

 Of course, there will be books broadly considered a must-read that I have not listed, that's either because they don't fit in my career or simply because I don't know of their existence, in any case let me know!

-:bowtie: Thanks for stopping by, enjoy!
+Thanks for stopping by, enjoy! :open_hands:

 ## :pushpin: Worthy metions